ingpaweena/ingpaweena.github.io/_pages/about.md

 Other Interests
 ======
-In my spare time, I like to cook, garden, and hike.
+In my spare time, I like to cook, go camping, and lift heavy.